 The CFTC has adopted regulations that subject registered investment companies and/or their investment advisors to regulation by the CFTC if the registered investment company invests more than a prescribed level of its NAV in commodity futures, options on commodities or commodity futures, swaps, or other financial instruments regulated under the CEA ("commodity interests"), or if the registered investment company markets itself as providing investment exposure to such commodity interests.
-The Advisor is registered as a CPO under the CEA and is a National Futures Association member firm; however, the Advisor does not act in the capacity of a registered CPO with respect to the fund.
+The Advisor is registered as a CPO under the CEA and is a National Futures Association member firm; however, the Advisor acts in the capacity of a registered CPO only with respect to Diversified Macro Fund.

-Although the Advisor is a registered CPO and is a National Futures Association member firm, the Advisor has claimed an exemption from CPO registration pursuant to CFTC Rule 4.5 with respect to the fund.
-To remain eligible for this exemption, the fund must comply with certain limitations, including limits on trading in commodity interests, and restrictions on the manner in which the fund markets its commodity interests trading activities.
-These limitations may restrict the fund's ability to pursue its investment strategy, increase the costs of implementing its strategy, increase its expenses and/or adversely affect its total return.
+Although the Advisor is a registered CPO and is a National Futures Association member firm, the Advisor has claimed an exemption from CPO registration pursuant to CFTC Rule 4.5 with respect to all of the funds other than Diversified Macro Fund (collectively, the "Exempt Funds").
+To remain eligible for this exemption, each of the Exempt Funds must comply with certain limitations, including limits on trading in commodity interests, and restrictions on the manner in which an Exempt Fund markets its commodity interests trading activities.
+These limitations may restrict an Exempt Fund's ability to pursue its investment strategy, increase the costs of implementing its strategy, increase its expenses and/or adversely affect its total return.